Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental results and four-electrode theoretical model

 Similarly, the magnitude of the phase shift $\varphi_{ x}$ increases with $r^*$ in both experiment and model, without following any obvious scaling law (figure \ref{fig:phase_shift_gradx_phi_vs_rn}).
-It should also noticed that the scattering from experiments is more important for $|\varphi_{ x}|$ than for $\alpha$.
-The scattering can be attributed to several factors: first, using a single component of the potential gradient $\varphi_x$ incurs errors when the gradient is close to normal to that direction.
-Second, the most scattered points fall mostly in the region where discrepancies in flow topologies were observed between theory and experiment.
-This suggest that the scattering may arise out of nonlinear effects.
+It should {also be noticed} that {the experimental data is more scattered} for $|\varphi_{ x}|$ than for $\alpha$.
+The scattering can be attributed to several factors: first, using a single component of the potential gradient $\varphi_x$ incurs errors when the gradient is close to normal to $\unitx$; second, the most scattered points fall mostly in the region where discrepancies in flow topologies were observed between theory and experiment.
+This suggests that the scattering may arise out of nonlinear effects.

-The variations of $\alpha$ and $\phi$ quantify the previous observation that stronger transversal gradients damp the waves whilst accelerating their propagation.
-Additionally, they show that the dissipative waves observed in FLOWCUBE sit at an intermediate regime of dissipation.
-As such, less dissipative waves may be obtained in a different geometry minimising transversal gradient. \cite{jameson_1964} had indeed identified this effect and used it to maximise the intensity of the waves he could observe within the physical limitations of his experiment and despite the relatively low magnetic field available to him.
-The quality of the results he obtained in this manner, compared to other experiments available in these times \citep{lundquist_1949, bostick1952_pre,lehnert_1954,allen1959_prl} is indeed a tribute to his deep understanding of the subtleties of these waves.
+The variations of $\alpha$ and $\varphi$ quantify the previous observation that stronger transverse gradients damp the waves whilst accelerating their propagation.
+Additionally, they show that the dissipative waves observed in FlowCube sit at an intermediate regime of dissipation.
+As such, less dissipative waves may be obtained in a different geometry minimising the transverse gradient. \cite{jameson_1964} {carefully positioned his measurement probe specifically to target this range.
+In doing so, he maximised the intensity of the waves he was able to} observe within the physical limitations of his experiment and despite the relatively low magnetic field available to him.
+The quality of the results he obtained in this manner, compared with other experiments available in these times \citep{lundquist_1949, bostick1952_pre,lehnert_1954,allen1959_prl} is a tribute to his deep understanding of the subtleties of these waves.